vgurianov/uml-sp/docs/annotations.md

 ## 2. Simple example
 Consider the following simple situation.
 Problem domain: Greeting
--- Good morning, Mr. Brown.
-It’s been a long time since we met.
-How nice to see you again.<br/>
--- How do you do, Mr. Goldsmith.
-I’m glad to see you too.
-How are you?<br/>
+-- Mr. Goldsmith : Good morning.
+How are you?.
--- Not bad, thank you /Thanks, not so well.<br/><br/>
+-- Mr. Brown: Not bad, thank you /Thanks, not so well.
 It's necessary create a simulation model of dialog.

 Conceptual modeling